 MISSION STATEMENT

-The Diagnostic Center of Acute Leukemia (DCAL) is situated at the Medical Campus of the Goethe-University in Frankfurt / Main, Germany.
+The Diagnostic Center of Acute Leukemia (DCAL) is situated at the Natural Science Campus (Riedberg) of the Goethe-University in Frankfurt/Main, Germany.

 We are investigating chromosomal translocations of the human MLL gene, associated with high-risk acute leukemia (AML and ALL) of pediatric and adult leukemia patients.
-By applying a novel "long distance inverse PCR method" (LDI-PCR), we are able to identify MLL gene rearrangements at the genomic DNA level of pre-screened patients (Meyer et al., PNAS 2005).
+By applying different techniques - like e.g. "long distance inverse PCR method" (LDI-PCR), multiplex PCR and NGS - we are able to identify MLL gene rearrangements at the genomic DNA level of pre-screened patients (Meyer et al., PNAS 2005).

-Due to our investigations, a total of 77 translocation partner genes can now be annotated, of which 34 were identified in the last 7 years at the DCAL.
-However, about more than 20 translocation partner genes are still unknown and await their discovery.
+Due to our investigations, a total of 94 translocation partner genes can now be annotated, of which 47 were identified in the last years at the DCAL.

 Since Jan 2008, we are offering additional services upon request.
 Genomic breakpoint analysis can be done by Assymetric Long Distance Multiplex PCR for PML•RARalpha [t(15;17)] and CBFbeta-MYH11 [Inv(16)].
 We are also involved in projects aiming to clone TEL or BMF deletions, cloning TEL-AML1 and TEL-ABL breakpoints, PAX5-ETV6 breakpoints and IgH rearrangements in lymphoma patients.
 For BCP-ALL patients, we provide support for the analysis of gene-internal deletions of IKAROS which can be used as MRD markers.
 For solid tumor patients we have cloned a novel BRAF fusion in polycytic astrocytoma and the novel MLH1-ITGA9 fusion in a LYNCH syndrome kindred.